 The 2 Year Computer Science Associate’s Degree: When Does It Make Sense?

 The two-year computer technology degree is not without its merits, even if its four-year counterpart is more valuable in the workplace.
 Many students opt to pursue an associate’s degree in a computer-related field before transferring into a four-year program.
 The reason they do this is simple: Two-year programs at community colleges are often a fraction of the cost when compared to university tuition charges.
 This allows the student to work toward their degree without incurring a significant amount of student loan debt, effectively giving them more flexibility in the future when they consider potential jobs and salaries.

 A two-year program is also a good choice for students who aren’t entirely sure that computer science is going to be their future career.
 Due to the lower costs and more basic required courses of an associate’s degree program at most community colleges, there is a far lesser risk associated with paying the cost of tuition and experimenting with required computer courses.
 Students may end up liking the curriculum and sticking with it through a four-year degree program, or this introduction to computer science may push them into other majors that are a better long-term fit.

 Both Programs Are a Great Choice for Tech-Minded Students

 Whether two years or four years in length, a program in computer science is almost certain to benefit students as they begin a career.
-The real choice is between two-year programs that focus on basic skills, and their more advanced counterparts at major universities.
+The real choice is between 2 year computer science programs that focus on basic skills and their more advanced counterparts at major universities.
 Before enrolling in a bachelor’s degree or an associate’s degree program in this field, however, students should simply take a moment to honestly assess their skills, motivation, and financial resources; a careful thought process will lead to the best possible outcome in either program.